daidodo/format-imports-vscode/README.md

 // Sorting rule for import paths.
 Valid values are 'none' or string array.
 "tsImportSorter.configuration.sortRules.paths": ["_", "aA"],

-// Sorting rule for imported names.
+// Sorting rule for imported/exported names.
 Valid values are 'none' or string array.
 "tsImportSorter.configuration.sortRules.names": ["_", "aA"],

-// Max binding names per line before wrapping.
+// Max binding names per line before wrapping for imports.
 0 for no limit.
 "tsImportSorter.configuration.maxBindingNamesPerLine": 1,

-// Max default and binding names per line before wrapping.
+// Max default and binding names per line before wrapping for imports.
 0 for no limit.
 "tsImportSorter.configuration.maxDefaultAndBindingNamesPerLine": 2,

+// Max binding names per line before wrapping for exports.
+0 for no limit.
+"tsImportSorter.configuration.maxExportNamesPerLine": 0,

 // Max names on wrapped lines.
 0 for no limit.
 "tsImportSorter.configuration.maxNamesPerWrappedLine": 1,